pemcg/mastering-automation-addendum-for-cloudforms-4.6/embedded_ansible_using_cloud_credentials/chapter.md

 # Using Cloud Credentials

-Ansible Cloud Credentials can be defined in the **Automation -> Ansible -> Credentials** section of the WebUI (see [Adding an OpenStack Cloud Credential](#i1)).
+Ansible Cloud Credentials can be defined in the **Automation -> Ansible -> Credentials** section of the WebUI (see screenshot [Adding an OpenStack Cloud Credential](#i1)).

 ![Adding an OpenStack Cloud Credential](images/screenshot1.png)

-These credentials can then be associated with an embedded Ansible playbook service or method in the creation dialog (see [Adding Cloud Type and Cloud Credential to a Method](#i1)).
+These credentials can then be associated with an embedded Ansible playbook service or method in the creation dialog (see screenshot [Adding Cloud Type and Cloud Credential to a Method](#i1)).

 ![Adding Cloud Type and Cloud Credential to a Method](images/screenshot2.png)